thanhpd/SOEN691/SPEED.md

 ```

 You'll receive notifications when the status of the job changes (started, completed, failed)
-The execution output is stored in slurm-<jobid>.out of each folder
+The execution output is stored in `slurm-<jobid>.out` file of each folder

 ### 2.2.
 Job management commands
 See: https://nag-devops.github.io/speed-hpc/#common-job-management-commands